misikir21/Weather/README.md

 If you like this project just give it a star ⭐️.

-Everybody is welcome to suggest changes in the Bookstore project.
+Everybody is welcome to suggest changes to the Bookstore project.

 In order to do it, fork this repository, create a new branch and open a Pull Request from your branch

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse
+I would like to thank Microverse for and the designer at https://www.behance.net/sakwadesignstudio

 ## 📝 License <a name="LICENSE"></a>